buildkite-plugins/docker-compose-buildkite-plugin/README.md

 Pull down multiple pre-built images.
 By default only the service that is being run will be pulled down, but this allows multiple images to be specified to handle prebuilt dependent images.

+### `deps` (optional, run only)

+Start dependent services for your service.
+By default only your service is started (and any accompanying linked services).
+However, since links is officially deprecated this command is useful for starting what would normally be linked services.

 ### `config` (optional)

 The file name of the Docker Compose configuration file to use.
 Can also be a list of filenames.